Join us for our 2021 National Philanthropy Day Virtual Conference!

 - Celebrate the winners of our annual Philanthropy and F.A.C.E.
 Awards.

-- Gain a deeper understand of fundraising in diverse communities with a panel of local experts, moderated by Jamee Boone.
+- Gain a deeper understanding of fundraising in diverse communities with a panel of local experts, moderated by Jamee Boone.

 - Learn how to build messaging to create a movement from our keynote presenters Hannah Thomas and Ally Dommu of Big Duck.